Community TNR is at the heart of a No Kill Community. Working together,

 CommC.A.T. of Greater Waco provides

-- Trap & Transport assistance for the elderly and physically-challenged caregivers.
+- Trap & Transport assistance for elderly or physically-challenged caregivers

 - Donated cat food for the elderly and low-income caregivers (as available) for 100% managed colonies.